 July 29 – August 20

-Registration began on March 6, 2017 and is open through the beginning of each session.
+Registration will begin in March of 2018 and will be open through the beginning of each session.

 Registration Dates for 2017